 How Does Healing Happen?

-While symptoms of stress, trauma, and depression cause symptoms that can seem disastrous and representative of permanent damage, the truth is that as long as there are no underlying medical conditions, all of these stress-related changes in the brain and body can be dramatically reduced if not eliminated.
+While stress, trauma, and depression cause symptoms that can seem disastrous and representative of permanent damage, the truth is that as long as there are no underlying medical conditions, all of these stress-related changes in the brain and body can be dramatically reduced if not eliminated.
 The brain can learn to relax again; memory can improve, and the body can return to an ease between reacting and restoring itself.
-The answer to achieving a state of peace and quiet so that healing is possible can be found in rewiring the body and brain, and changing the thoughts and beliefs we hold in the mind.
+The answer to achieving a state of peace and quiet can be found in rewiring the body and brain, and changing the thoughts and beliefs we hold in the mind.